 This film provides examples of:

-- The Alleged Car: Some of the last few of the 15,000 cars they had to build in a month were...well...they never intended them to leave the factory like that...
+- The Alleged Car: Some of the last few of the 15,000 cars they build in a month are rather unfinished.
+When Hunt tries to drive one out of the factory, it falls apart after going maybe 5 feet.

 - Cultural Posturing:Kaz: From now on, this plant will be run our way, the way we know how!Hunt: Oh yeah?
 Yeah, well if you guys are so great, how come you lost the big one?

-- Interchangeable Asian Cultures: The theme of the film is Americans and Japanese learning to work together.
+- The theme of the film is Americans and Japanese learning to work together.
 "Gung ho" means "work together," but it's a Chinese term coined as an Americanism during World War 2, when America was fighting the Japanese.

-- Japan Takes Over the World: A major example of American fears over the issue in The Eighties.
+- Japan Takes Over the World: A major example of American fears over the issue in The '80s.

 - My Card: "Anyone got any Subaru or Suzuki?
 No?
 Go fish."